goldmundchen/blog/about.md

 ---
 layout: page
-title: About
+title: Reflections
 permalink: /about/
 ---

-I'm waiting in my cold cell as the bell begins to chime——<br>
+I'm waiting in my cold cell<br>
+    ———as the bell begins to chime———<br>
-	——Reflecting on my past life and it doesn't have much time;<br>
+Reflecting on my past life,<br>
+and it doesn't have much time.<br>
-For at 5 O'Clock, they take me to the Gallows Pole———<br>
+For at 5 O'Clock<br>
+    ———When they take me to the Gallows Pole———<br>
-———And the sands of time for me are running low.
+The sands of time for me are running low.